“It’s Never Been Worse to Be Information Smart Than It Is Today”

 The “Simple” domain is one where the relationships between cause and effect are obvious; anyone can apply a best practice to solve a simple problem.
 It’s something that can be documented, like putting together an Ikea table or a set of legos.

 “Complicated” occurs when the relationship between cause and effect requires analysis and investigation.
-Operating in a Complicated domain requires investigation and/or the application of expert knowledge.
+Operating in the complicated domain requires investigation and the application of expert knowledge.
 It’s something that requires thinking and consideration, but getting it done can be handled by utilizing existing expertise.
-Think of it like buying a franchise: you need to think about how to run it, but there’s existing knowledge about how to do it effectively.
+Think of it like buying a franchise Subway Sandwich store: you need to think about how to run it, but there’s existing knowledge about how to run a Subway store it effectively.

 The “Complex” domain is where the relationships between cause and effect are only clear in retrospect.
 The problem is solved by testing new solutions and seeing the reaction.
 It’s an emergent practice.
-This is the field that startups and entrepreneurial small businesses spend most of their time in.
+This is the field that startups and entrepreneurial departments of larger businesses spend most of their time in.

 When no relationship exists between cause and effect, you’re in the “Chaotic” domain.
 We must act in spite of the heightened difficulties to develop novel practices.